Cornelia Hahn Oberlander: Making the Modern LandscapeSusan Herrington

 4 West Burton Place

 Chicago, Illinois 60610

 Susan Herrington's research concerns the history and theory of designed landscapes.
 She has conducted research in Germany with support from the German Academic Exchange, in Cambridge as a visiting researcher at Harvard University, and as an early career scholar with the UBC Peter Wall Institute for Advanced Studies.
-Herrington is currently writing a book on Cornelia Hahn Oberlander with the University of Virginia Press.
 From 2010–11 she was a UBC Killam Faculty Fellow.
-She is author On Landscapes (Routledge, 2009) and Schoolyard Park (2002).
+She is author of On Landscapes (Routledge, 2009) and Schoolyard Park (2002).
 She has published articles in Architecture and Ideas, Footprint, Landscape Journal, and Landscape Research, as well as numerous chapters in books.
 She is professor of landscape architecture and architecture at the University of British Columbia in Vancouver.

 Copyright © 2008–2017 Graham Foundation.
 All rights reserved.